ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - The recipient unprotected header parameters "psk_id" and "auth_kid" MAY be present.
 - The recipient unprotected header parameter "ek" MUST be present.
 - The recipient unprotected header MUST contain a registered HPKE "alg" value.
-- The "encrypted_key" MUST be the base64url encoded content encryption key as described in Step 15 in { Section 5.1 of RFC7516 }.
+- The "encrypted_key" MUST be the base64url encoded content encryption key as described in Step 15 in Section 5.1 of {{RFC7516}}.
-- The recipient "encrypted_key" is as described in { Section 7.2.1 of RFC7516 } .
+- The recipient "encrypted_key" is as described in Section 7.2.1 of {{RFC7516}}.
 - The "iv", "tag" JWE members MUST be present.
 - The "aad" JWE member MAY be present.
-- The "ciphertext" MUST be the base64url encoded ciphertext as described in Step 19 in { Section 5.1 of RFC7516 }.
+- The "ciphertext" MUST be the base64url encoded ciphertext as described in Step 19 in Section 5.1 of {{RFC7516}}.
 - The HPKE Setup info parameter MAY be used, and its values are not constrained by this specification.
-By default, it is empty unless apu or apv are present, in which case it will carry the JOSE context-specific data as defined in Section 4.6.2 of {{RFC7518}}.
+By default, it is empty unless apu or apv are present, in which case it will carry the JOSE context-specific data as defined in Section 4.6.2 of {{RFC7518}}, i.e., the concatenation of AlgorithmID, PartyUInfo, PartyVInfo, SuppPubInfo, and SuppPrivInfo.
+It does not include Z or keydatalen.

 ## Multiple Recipients